 Inquiry is the active process of lifelong learning through questioning, studying, exploring, and analyzing.
 At its foundation are the concepts of the nursing process, the scientific process, and critical thinking.
 Critical thinking is a process of analysis, interpretation, reasoning, drawing logical conclusions, and evaluating/justifying conclusions.
 Nurses must develop critical thinking attitudes, acquire theoretical and experiential knowledge, and skills in order to apply critical thinking to make clinical judgments for patient care (Alfaro-LeFevre, 2007).
-Included in critical thinking is evidence based practice, which is a problem solving approach to clinical decision making that integrates best current evidence gained from the scientific method with clinical expertise and patient/family preferences and values for delivery of health care (Hughes, 2008; QSEN, 2009).
+Included in critical thinking is evidence-based practice, which is a problem-solving approach to clinical decision making that integrates best current evidence gained from the scientific method with clinical expertise and patient/family preferences and values for delivery of health care, guidelines from which come from the Agency for Healthcare Research and Quality (AHRQ) (Rubin, 2020).
+The Quality and Safety Education for Nurses (QSEN) competencies offers guidelines (Wang, Nelson, Alexander & Dolansky, 2022).